Fur farming

 During the COVID-19 pandemic, mink turned out to be very susceptible to human–mink infection, sparking fears of widespread outbreaks and mutations in the mink farm populations of many countries that could in turn infect humans with different strains of the coronavirus, making it potentially immune for a COVID-19 vaccine.
 Several mink farms in the Netherlands have been entirely culled since June 2020, and in August 2020 the phaseout of fur farming was accelerated from 1 January 2024 to 1 March 2021.
 In July 2020, Spain culled 100,000 mink.
 On 6 November 2020, Denmark announced it would cull its entire 17 million mink population as an emergency measure to prevent the spread of a mutated strain of COVID-19, of which at least five cases were found.
 On 11 November, the Netherlands again moved the phase-out forward, now putting 1 January 2021 as the target date to limit the risk of mutation.
 Kopenhagen Fur (accounting for 40% of mink production worldwide) announced mid-November it would gradually cease operations in 2–3 years because the circumstances had critically undermined the future of the global fur trade.
+COVID-19 and other illnesses continue to threaten the fur farming industry, and the fur farming trade itself is a part of a larger discussion on the potential for yet another pandemic.

+Fur farming has faced criticism and increasing regulatory pressure due to animal welfare concerns.
+The recent 'Fur Free Europe' European Citizens' Initiative (ECI) gathered over 1.5 million validated signatures urging the EU to ban fur farming and the sale of farmed fur products.
+In response to the ECI, the European Commission tasked the European Food Safety Authority (EFSA) to provide an independent scientific opinion on the welfare of animals farmed for fur.
+The EFSA scientific opinion was published in July 2025 and concluded that the current cage systems of fur farming cannot meet the behavioral or welfare needs of mink, foxes, raccoon dogs and chinchilla.